jacklorusso/astro-site/src/content/post/first-impressions-of-astro/index.md

 tags: ["astro", "dev"]
 ---

 I didn't immediately jump aboard when I first came across the [Astro](https://astro.build) hype train.
 Another framework / static site generator (SSG)?
 Sure.
 Cool, I guess.
-But when inspiration struck and I was rebuilding jacklorusso.com on an impulse, I decided to give it a go — the TL;DR is that I'm really happy with how it's turned out!
+But when inspiration struck and I was rebuilding jacklorusso.com on an impulse, I decided to give it a go.

+TL;DR — I'm really happy with how it's turned out!
+Would recommend.

 ## Other options I (briefly) considered